git-gd/DarnTheLuck/README.md

-DarnTheLuck is my LaunchCode LiftOff project.
+DarnTheLuck is my LaunchCode LiftOff project that I will use to demonstrate some of the programming skills I have learned.

-I intend to demonstrate some of what I have learned from the LaunchCode course by creating a computer repair shop ticketing system.
+DarnTheLuck is a computer repair shop ticketing system.
+Users are authenticated.
+* Customers can create and view their own repair tickets.
+* Technicians can view and update customer tickets.
+* Admins will be able to create, read, update and delete all tickets.

 DarnTheLuck will use:
-C#
+* C#
+* JavaScript
-ASP.NET CORE
+* ASP.NET CORE / MVC
-MVC/DTO/WASM
-Razor/Blazor/Ajax
+* Razor / HTML
-MySQL
+* MySQL
-JavaScript
-BootStrap
+* BootStrap / CSS